Star Brand: Publication history

 The Star Brand was created by Marvel Comics editor-in-chief Jim Shooter to be the flagship series of the New Universe line.
 Mark Gruenwald's notes from the meeting in which the New Universe concept was fleshed out indicate that the original title was "Will Power", and that the name "Star Brand" was taken from an unused concept by Archie Goodwin.

 The series was originally written by Shooter.
 The New Universe had no budget with which to hire big-name talent, so it was to Shooter's surprise that John Romita, Jr. (a rising industry star) and Al Williamson (an esteemed comics veteran) volunteered to be the penciler and inker, respectively, of Star Brand.
 The stories followed protagonist Ken Connell in his struggle to use his near limitless power in the right way.
 Jim Shooter's run on Star Brand was unique in that, unlike nearly every other superhero comic up to that time, it was not told from omniscient point-of-view, and instead showed only Ken Connell's firsthand experiences.
 After issue #7, Shooter was fired from Marvel, and Romita and Williamson left the series.
 Star Brand was taken down to bi-monthly status, and consisted of fill-in issues for the next half year.

-John Byrne, at the prompting of New Universe editor Howard Mackie (a close friend of Byrne's), took over both the writing and breakdowns with issue #11.
+John Byrne, at the prompting of New Universe editor Howard Mackie (a close friend of Byrne), took over both the writing and breakdowns with issue #11.
 Shortly after, a meeting between Byrne, Mackie, and DP 7 writer Mark Gruenwald was held to come up with a plot device to raise interest in the New Universe.
 The idea of the Star Brand destroying Pittsburgh was devised at this meeting and implemented in The Star Brand #12.
 Following this issue, Ken Connell was reduced to a supporting character, and the series became a more generalized account of the effects of the Star Brand on humankind.
 The series was cancelled with issue #19.